JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 - [GOCAD Mining Suite](https://www.mirageoscience.com/mining-industry-software/gocad-mining-suite/) (by MiraGeoscience) helps to generate geometric models of the subsurface in the vicinity of mines based on sparse geological measurements and drill hole data.

 - [GeoModeller](https://www.intrepid-geophysics.com/products/geomodeller/) (by Intrepid Geophysics) creates surface-near geometric geological models by implicit modelling of surface measurements while taking geophysical constraints into account.

 In all cases, the commercial license fees are far beyond what most researchers can afford, even if reduced license fees are often available for academia.
 The closed-source nature of the software packages makes them non-extendable by the community.

 The `GeophysicalModelGenerator.jl` package is already used to generate input models for the geodynamic codes [LaMEM](https://github.com/UniMainzGeo/LaMEM) [@Kaus_Popov_Baumann_Pusok_Bauville_Fernandez_Collignon_2016], [JustRelax.jl](https://github.com/PTsolvers/JustRelax.jl), and [MagmaThermokinematics.jl](https://github.com/boriskaus/MagmaThermoKinematics.jl).
 It is also used in a number of short courses and lectures at the universities of Mainz, Heidelberg, and Bologna.
+Finally, the code has been used and cited by recent peer-reviewed papers for its ability to represent 3D [@gabrielli2023scattering], [@napolitano2023imaging] and 4D [@desiena2024geophysical] geophysical and geological data in a single Paraview space.

 # Basic usage